PLATINUM MINING

 TOP PLATINUM PRODUCING COUNTRIES :

 The top platinum-producing countries in the world are South Africa, Russia, Canada, and the United States.
-These countries produce the majority of the world's platinum supply.
+These countries collectively account for the majority of the world's platinum supply.

-South Africa is the world's leading platinum producer, producing roughly 75% of the world's platinum supply.
-Its two biggest platinum producing regions are the Bushveld Complex and the Great Dyke.
-The Bushveld Complex is the largest known source of platinum-group elements in the world.
-It is located in the Limpopo province of South Africa and is estimated to contain around 80% of the world's known platinum reserves.
+South Africa holds the title of the world's leading platinum producer, contributing approximately 75% of the global platinum supply.
+Its two primary platinum-producing regions are the Bushveld Complex and the Great Dyke.
+The Bushveld Complex stands as the largest known source of platinum-group elements globally, situated in the Limpopo province of South Africa.
+It is estimated to harbor around 80% of the world's known platinum reserves.

-Russia is the second largest platinum producer in the world, producing approximately 16% of the world's platinum supply.
-The majority of Russia's platinum production comes from the Ural Mountains region.
-The Ural Mountains region is home to the world's second largest platinum deposit, the Norilsk-Talnakh deposit.
+Russia is the second-largest platinum producer in the world, accounting for approximately 16% of the global platinum supply.
+The majority of Russia's platinum production originates from the Ural Mountains region, which harbors the world's second-largest platinum deposit, known as the Norilsk-Talnakh deposit.

-Canada is the third largest platinum producer in the world, producing approximately 4% of the world's platinum supply.
-The majority of Canada's platinum production comes from the Lac des Iles mine in Ontario.
-The mine is operated by North American Palladium and is estimated to contain around 6 million ounces of platinum reserves.
+Canada ranks as the third-largest platinum producer globally, contributing approximately 4% of the world's platinum supply.
+The primary source of Canada's platinum production is the Lac des Iles mine in Ontario, operated by North American Palladium.
+This mine is estimated to hold around 6 million ounces of platinum reserves.

-The United States is the fourth largest platinum producer in the world, producing approximately 3% of the world's platinum supply.
-The majority of the United States' platinum production comes from the Stillwater mine in Montana.
-The mine is operated by Sibanye-Stillwater and is estimated to contain around 2.3 million ounces of platinum reserves.
+The United States holds the position of the fourth-largest platinum producer worldwide, producing approximately 3% of the global platinum supply.
+Most of the United States' platinum production comes from the Stillwater mine in Montana, operated by Sibanye-Stillwater.
+The Stillwater mine is estimated to contain around 2.3 million ounces of platinum reserves.

 DATA ZONE :